-When previously recorded Cuyamaca College work is substandard and not reflective of a student's present level of demonstrated ability, and when a student would be required to take additional units simply to raise the grade point average (GPA) to meet an educational goal, this policy will allow alleviation of substandard work.
-If a student is otherwise eligible for graduation, academic renewal may not be used to raise the GPA in order to qualify for graduation with honors.
-Academic renewal cannot be used to set aside semesters containing course work which has been used to meet degree, certificate or certification requirements.
-Two semesters may be alleviated; only complete semesters may be alleviated, i.e., not individual courses.
-Summer session, if it is to be alleviated, will be counted as a semester.
+When previously recorded Cuyamaca College work is not reflective of a student's present level of demonstrated ability, this policy will allow alleviation of substandard work.
+Academic renewal cannot be used to set aside course work which has been used to meet degree, certificate or certification requirements.

-When courses are alleviated, grades in courses taken during the semester to be alleviated remain on the student's record but are not used in the computation of the GPA.
+When courses are alleviated, grades in courses remain on the student's record but are not used in the computation of the GPA.
+Academic renewal does not provide an exception to the course repetition policy.